ash-gauze/react-tailwind-demo-source/README.md

-This project uses TailwindCSS, ReactJS and NextJS.
+This project uses TailwindCSS, ReactJS ,NextJS and Typescript